flecsi/flecsi/doc/sphinx/src/developer-guide.rst

 .. important::

-  These sections assumes that you are familiar with container management using a container engine like *Docker*.
-If you are not, there is excellent documentation starting `here`__.
-Additionally, we include instructions and links for installation and basic usage below.
+  These sections assume that you are familiar with container management using a container engine like `Docker`__.
+  The first step is :ref:`container`.

   __ https://docs.docker.com/get-started

-.. include:: install_docker.rst

 Tutorial Image
 ^^^^^^^^^^^^^^